- Our Work

 - Supported a national measles, rubella, and polio immunization campaign that reached over 90 percent coverage.

-- Supported the introduction of the Pentavalent vaccine—a combination of five vaccines in one, including: diphtheria, tetanus, whooping cough, hepatitis B, and haemophilus influenza type b (the bacteria that causes meningitis, pneumonia, and otitis)—into the routine immunization schedule beginning in April 2012.
+- Supported the introduction of the Pentavalent vaccine—a combination of five vaccines in one, including: diphtheria, tetanus, whooping cough, hepatitis B, and Haemophilus Influenza Type B—into the routine immunization schedule beginning in April 2012.

 - Supported the National AIDS Control Program to advance the goals of universal access to antiretroviral drugs for all eligible patients with HIV and elimination of mother-to-child transmission of HIV.
-By September 2013, more than 70 percent of eligible persons were receiving HIV treatment.
+By September 2014, approximately 70 percent of eligible persons were receiving HIV treatment.

-- Administered two annual rounds of the medication needed to prevent lymphatic filariasis to 2.2 million Haitians living in Port-au-Prince (Elimination will likely require five annual treatment rounds).
+- Administered two annual rounds of the medication needed to prevent lymphatic filariasis to 2.2 million Haitians living in Port-au-Prince.

 - Work with the National Laboratory to establish surveillance for causes of diarrhea, fever, and respiratory illness.